 - 17.1 The aim of the policy is to provide staff with an appropriate way to raise their concerns.
 Hopefully, they will be satisfied with any action taken as a result of their raising issues.
-However, should this not be the case and they feel it necessary to take the matter outside the school, our prescribed contacts are: - 17.1.1 the external auditor - 17.1.2 the relevant Trade Union - 17.1.3 the Police - 17.1.4 Health and Safety Executive ('HSE') - 17.2 This does not prevent staff from seeking their own legal advice. - 17.3 If the member of staff raises their concerns outside of the Trust, they should ensure that it is to one of the above prescribed contacts.
-A public disclosure to anyone else could take them outside the protection of the Public Interest Disclosure Act and of this policy. - 17.4 They should not disclose information that is confidential to the Trust or to anyone else, such as a client or contractor of the Trust, except to those included in the list of prescribed contacts.
+However, should this not be the case and they feel it necessary to take the matter outside the school, our prescribed contacts are: - 17.1.1 the Chief Executive Officer of the Trust - 17.1.2 the external auditor - 17.1.3 the relevant Trade Union - 17.1.4 the Police - 17.2 This does not prevent staff from seeking their own legal advice.

+- 17.3 If the member of staff raises their concerns outside (insert academy name), they should ensure that it is to one of the above prescribed contacts.
+A public disclosure to anyone else could take them outside the protection of the Public Interest Disclosure Act and of this policy. - 17.4 They should not disclose information that is confidential to (insert academy name) or to anyone else, such as a client or contractor of (insert academy name), except to those included in the list of prescribed contacts.